chitezh/woocommerce_states_places/tags/1.0.1/readme.txt

 == Frequently Asked Questions ==

 = How do I report bugs? =
-Kindly create an issue stating the bug and how you caught it [here](https://github.com/chitezh/woocommerce_states_places/issues/new).
+Kindly create an issue stating the bug and how you caught it [https://github.com/chitezh/woocommerce_states_places/issues/new](https://github.com/chitezh/woocommerce_states_places/issues/new)

 = Can I suggest a new place or location? =
-Yes, you can always suggest or request new locations by creating an issue [here](https://github.com/chitezh/woocommerce_states_places/
+Yes, you can always suggest or request new locations by creating an issue [https://github.com/chitezh/woocommerce_states_places](https://github.com/chitezh/woocommerce_states_places).

 = How do I contribute to the project? =
 You extend the plugin to cover countries, states and places. we accept pull requests.
+Fork the repo and make changes to /trunk.
+Consider reading [wordpress faq](https://wordpress.org/plugins/about/faq/) to further understand wordpress svn file structure.

 	Pull Requests